 Praise their happy observances and comments.
+Point out how we see most clearly when we are happy.

-humans see river as water animals see as home (fish) gods sees nectar hungry ghosts see pus and putrid blood demons see molten lava.
+humans see the river as water animals see it as home (fish) gods see nectar hungry ghosts see pus and putrid blood demons see molten lava.

--Tibetan book of the dead
+-Tibetan Book of the Dead

-Still a man hears what he wants to hear and disregards the rest. -Paul Simon
+Still a man hears what he wants to hear and disregards the rest.

+-Paul Simon